perfalcon/RoboND-FollowMe-Project/writeup.md

 *Batch Normalizaion:*

 Batch normalization is the process of normalizing the inputs to layers within the network, instead of just normalizing the inputs to the network.
 It's called "batch" normalization because during training, we normalize each layer's inputs by using the mean and variance of the values in the current mini-batch.
-This is has following advantages :
+This has following advantages :

   * Networks train faster
   * Allows higher Learning rates